CONTENTS | UP | DARK | HOME

 1.6.
 Predicting The Future Of Activism

-Potential political policies that seem likely to be widely debated within 20 years:
+Some potential political policies that seem likely to be widely debated within 20 years:

-• Ban on Embryo selection.
+• Ban on embryo selection.

 • Ban on AGI research.